getporter/proposals/pep/001-initial-pep-process.md

 The technical specification should describe the command and/or configuration syntax and semantics of any new feature.

-* If this is a command, we are looking for what the `porter COMMAND**: help` would look like: description of command, arguments, flags, default behavior and error handling.
+* If this is a command, we are looking for what the `porter help` would look
+  like: description of command, arguments, flags, default behavior and error handling.

 * If this is a syntax change to a configuration file, define the allowed syntax, at least one example per use case, covering defaults and error handling.